dokku/dokku-postgres/README.md

-postgres:linked <service> <app>                    # check if the postgres service is linked to an app postgres:links <service>                           # list all apps linked to the postgres service postgres:list                                      # list all postgres services postgres:localip <service>                         # print the local docker network ip for a running service postgres:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service postgres:pause <service>                           # pause a running postgres service postgres:promote <service> <app>                   # promote service <service> as DATABASE_URL in <app>
+postgres:linked <service> <app>                    # check if the postgres service is linked to an app postgres:links <service>                           # list all apps linked to the postgres service postgres:list                                      # list all postgres services postgres:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service postgres:pause <service>                           # pause a running postgres service postgres:promote <service> <app>                   # promote service <service> as DATABASE_URL in <app>